V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/dual-endstops.md

 ### Mini-RAMBo

-This board only has 4 drivers available and can easily be used with the LowRider CNC (Y axis) but can not full take advantage of the new firmware with the MPCNC.
+This board only has 4 drivers available and can easily be used with the LowRider CNC (Y axis) but cannot full take advantage of the new firmware with the MPCNC.

 ![!pic](https://www.v1engineering.com/wp-content/uploads/2017/11/MiniRambo1.3a-connections.png){: width="400"}